 The CSO-300 gets raves for both its ease of use and for its attractive, high-end appearance.
 This is an update of an older model, so we don't have a good feel for long-term durability, but we saw no significant complaints of breakage and it gets a lot of praise for a sturdy-feeling build.

 The Cuisinart TOB-195 Convection Toaster Oven (Est. $200) has been discontinued by the manufacturer, but is still widely available -- often with steep discounts -- and is still a top-rated toaster oven.
 It has many of the same features as the Breville BOV800XL, cooking a variety of foods quickly and evenly, and most owners find it very easy to use, with intuitive controls and an auto shutoff.
 Like the Breville, it also has the capacity for a 12-inch pizza or small, whole chicken.

-The TOB-195 doesn't have an auto-eject rack feature, however, and some users say they burn their fingers when opening the oven because the handle is set too close to the door.
+The TOB-195 doesn't have an auto-eject rack feature, and some users say they burn their fingers when opening the oven because the handle is set too close to the door.
 The crumb tray is also located in the back, which is inconvenient, users say.
-Even so, the Cuisinart comes with a three-year warranty and it gets good overall reviews for durability; Cuisinart will continue to support this product, so if you've had an eye on this oven, this is the time to snap it up at a great price.
+The Cuisinart comes with a three-year warranty and it gets good overall reviews for durability; Cuisinart will continue to support this product, so if you've had an eye on this oven, this is the time to snap it up at a great price.